Free Will & POA

 • Q: Can I invite multiple witnesses to a Notary session?

-• A: Yes and if you don’t have a witness, we can provide you one.
+• A: Yes and if you don’t have a witness, we can provide you one or even two.
 In our state (Florida), anyone who is competent enough to serve as a witness, may be a witness to a Will.
 The law does require witnesses to sign the Will in the presence of the testator and of each other.
 A witness must be an independent who isn’t related to the testator and has no personal interest in the Will.
 A neighbour or family friend is ideal.
 Someone cannot be a witness if they are: The spouse or civil partner of the testator.

 • Q: Can a Florida Notary accept an expired ID or Driver License?